BytemarkHosting/docker-webdav/README.md

 ### Basic WebDAV server

-This example starts a WebDAV server.
+This example starts a WebDAV server on port 80.
+It can only be accessed by a single username and password.

 When using unencrypted HTTP, use `Digest` authentication (instead of `Basic`) to avoid sending plaintext passwords in the clear.